jessebahr/mokjs/README.md

 Mok JS
 ===============
-Mok JS is the JavaScript mocking library that respects JavaScript as a language.
+Mok JS is the JavaScript mocking library that loves JavaScript.
 It's currently for Node JS, but I have plans to modify it for browser use later.

 Creating a mock
 ====